-According to the American Psychological Association’s March 2021 Stress in America study, the COVID pandemic has sent stress levels soaring, with 31 per cent of Americans reporting their mental health has worsened since the start of the pandemic.
-Meanwhile, a host of other studies around the world have found that people were experiencing high symptoms of stress, anxiety, and post-traumatic stress disorder since the outbreak of the pandemic.
+According to the American Psychological Association’s March 2022 Stress in America study, the COVID pandemic has taken a substantial toll on people's mental health, with 58 per cent of Americans reporting they experience stress every day as a result of the pandemic.
+Meanwhile, a host of other studies around the world have found that people are experiencing high symptoms of stress, anxiety, and post-traumatic stress disorder since the outbreak of the pandemic.

 “There is huge potential for fitness facilities to reach beyond their current catchment and bring tangible impacts for large sections of the population facing health issues that wouldn’t have traditionally incorporated exercise as part of the solution,” says Bryce Hastings, Head of Research at Les Mills.

 “Physical activity truly is the miracle cure and the more we can demonstrate this with tangible health outcomes derived from science-backed workouts, the sooner clubs will be able to serve broader sections of the population and drive us closer towards a truly fitter planet.”

 As we know, regular exercise offers so much more than building strong lean muscles and a healthy heart – it also brings a wealth of “above-the-neck” benefits.
 Exercise has been linked to everything from boosting brain power and helping control addiction, to inspiring creativity and reducing stress.
 So, how do you promote these messages to your club’s audience and join the dots between physical exercise and mental wellbeing?
 Here are six top tips to share with your members to help them get the most mental benefit from their workouts:

 #1 Find your sweet spot – moderation is key